About the IEP and the TESOL Certificate

 The vision of the IEP is to enrich the TCU interdisciplinary and academic communities by including the diverse group of individuals rapidly adding English to their linguistic repertoire.

-The vision of the TEC is to enable this world-class university to meet the nearby-community and world-wide demands for high-quality teaching of English.
+The vision of the TESOL Certificate is to enable this world-class university to meet the nearby-community and world-wide demands for high-quality teaching of English.

 About the IEP